-- What does empirically based treatments mean?
-Why is it important, and what impacts has the concept had on treatment for psychopathology? - Describe the basic principles underlying each of these perspectives on psychological treatment, identify the scientists associated with them, and give an example of an empirically based treatment from each: psychodynamic perspective, existential-humanistic perspective, behavioral perspective, and cognitive behavioral perspective.
+- What does empirically based treatment mean?
+Why is it important, and what impacts has the concept had on treatment for psychopathology? - Describe the basic principles underlying each of these perspectives on psychological treatment: psychodynamic perspective, existential-humanistic perspective, behavioral perspective, and cognitive behavioral perspective.
+Identify the scientists associated with them, and give an example of an empirically based treatment related to each.